Trivial benefits for directors are an available exemption, yet these are not very well known to many UK business owners.

 Gift vouchers up to £50 are ok to claim, providing that you cannot exchange the voucher for cash.

-Examples of trivial benefits
+Examples of trivial benefits for directors

 The types of costs that are allowed will include: